Thokas99/Network_based_Data_Analysis/README.md

 In this section, we will perform an exploratory analysis of the dataset, visualizing key features, and gaining insights into the distribution of molecular signatures.

 #### Sample Visualizations:
-- Boxplots depicting gene expression dataset and how is distributed.
+- Boxplots depicting gene expression dataset and how it is distributed.
 -
 ### 2. Predictive Modeling